Court employed 767 employees (excluding judicial officers, the CEO and casual employees)

 Operating result and ongoing budgetary pressures

-The Court received $38.999 million in 2012–13 on behalf of the Commonwealth, mainly in court fees.
-Administered revenue is not available to offset the Court’s operating costs.
-Offsetting the administered revenue collected by the Court on behalf of the Government were refunds of fees ($0.121 million) and write down of administered assets ($0.005 million).
-The Court also receives an administered appropriation to source primary dispute resolution services such as counselling, mediation and conciliation from community-based organisations.
-In 2012–13 the Court incurred $0.198m for these primary dispute resolution services.
-This resulted in a total comprehensive income of $38.675 million which was returned to government.
+The Family Court and Federal Circuit Court received $55.138 million on behalf of the Commonwealth for court fees and fines.
+Administered revenue is not available to offset the courts' operating costs.
+Offsetting the administered revenue collected by the courts on behalf of the Commonwealth were refunds of fees ($0.283 million), and write down and impairment of assets ($0.632 million).
+The Family Court and Federal Circuit Court also receive an administered appropriation to source primary dispute resolution services such as counselling, mediation and conciliation from community-based organisations for litigants in the Federal Circuit Court of Australia.
+In 2013–14 the Family Court and Federal Circuit Court incurred $0.189 million for these primary dispute resolution services.
+This resulted in a total comprehensive income of $54.034 million which was returned to Government.

-The Federal Circuit Court is located in shared Commonwealth owned facilities in Adelaide, Brisbane, Canberra, Hobart, Melbourne, Parramatta, Perth and Sydney.
-It also occupies privately leased facilities in Albury, Alice Springs, Cairns, Coffs Harbour, Dandenong, Darwin, Dubbo, Launceston, Lismore, Newcastle, Townsville and Wollongong, and shares the state court facility in Rockhampton.
+The Federal Circuit Court is located in shared Commonwealth owned facilities (Commonwealth Law Courts) in Adelaide, Brisbane, Canberra, Hobart, Melbourne, Parramatta, Perth, and Sydney.
+It also occupies privately leased facilities in Albury, Cairns, Coffs Harbour, Dandenong, Darwin, Dubbo, Launceston, Lismore, Newcastle, Townsville, and Wollongong, and shares the state court facility in Alice Springs and Rockhampton.

 Purchasing, consultants and contracts

-The Court’s Procurement and Risk Management section, as a result of the Corporate Services amalgamation, assists staff in the Federal Circuit Court undertaking procurement and manages a number of corporate contracts.
-The section also manages, or has significant involvement in, all complex procurement undertaken by the Court to ensure compliance with legislative obligations and the Commonwealth Procurement Rules.
-The Chief Executive Instructions, the Commonwealth Procurement Rules and the Court’s Procurement Framework are all posted on the intranet as reference material for Federal Circuit Court staff.
+The Family Court and Federal Circuit Court's Procurement and Risk Management section assists staff undertaking procurement and manages a number of corporate contracts.
+The section also manages, or has significant involvement in, all complex procurement undertaken by the courts to ensure compliance with legislative obligations and the Commonwealth Procurement Rules.
+The Chief Executive Instructions, the Commonwealth Procurement Rules and the Court's Procurement Framework are all on the intranet as reference material for court staff.

-The core policies and principles of the Commonwealth Procurement Rules were, as far as practicable, adhered to throughout 2012–13.
-The Court’s Annual Procurement Plan was published meeting mandatory reporting requirements.
+The core policies and principles of the Commonwealth Procurement Rules were, as far as practicable, adhered to throughout 2013–14.
+The Annual Procurement Plan was published meeting mandatory reporting requirements.
 An appropriate market approach was made for all procurements covered by the rules.

-All contracts let in 2012–13 have provision for the Auditor-General to access contractors’ premises.
+All contracts let in 2013–14 had provision for the Auditor-General to access contractors' premises.

-- Two new consultancy contracts were entered into involving total actual expenditure of $37,207.50 (GST inclusive), and
+- six new consultancy contracts were entered into involving total actual expenditure of $158,275 (GST inclusive), and

-- One ongoing consultancy contract was active involving total actual expenditure of $2,400.00 (GST inclusive).
+- one ongoing consultancy contract was active involving total actual expenditure of $25,845 (GST inclusive).

-The process of engagement of all consultants is required to adhere to the procedures described in the Court’s Procurement Framework and are categorised in accordance with the following:
+The process of engagement of all consultants is required to adhere to the procedures described in the Court's Procurement Framework and is categorised in accordance with the following:

-A – skills currently unavailable within the Court
+A – skills currently unavailable within the courts

 B – need for specialised or professional skills